 Skip to main content

-An API is a container for related API keys.
+A keyspace is a container for related API keys.
 It doesn’t represent a running service or HTTP endpoint.
 Instead, it provides a boundary for organizing keys by product, environment, or tier.
-Every key belongs to exactly one API.
-When you create a key, you specify which API it belongs to by passing an apiId.
+In the dashboard, keyspaces appear under Keyspaces (APIs).
+Every key belongs to exactly one keyspace.
+When you create a key, you specify which keyspace it belongs to by passing its apiId.

-Use multiple APIs when you need independent key prefixes, permissions, or analytics boundaries.
+Use multiple keyspaces when you need independent key prefixes, permissions, or analytics boundaries.

 By productpayments-api, search-apiDifferent key prefixes and permission sets per product